Alok4D/profunk-audio-project/README.md

 ## 📞 Support

-For support, email info@profunk.team or create an issue in this repository.
+For support, email alokroy602701@gmail.com or create an issue in this repository.

 ---